mpavisic2/AIE3_3N1/README.md

 ### Conclusion

 This application utilizes a range of specialized tools for retrieving and analyzing company data.
 Each tool is designed for a specific function, enabling detailed and accurate data analysis.
-If you have additional questions or need customization, feel free to reach out!